web-dave/blog/remote-setup.md

 ## Streaming software

 My first motivation was to start doing AMA sessions and Tutorials on Twitch or YouTube.
 So I started with [OBS](https://obsproject.com/de) which works awesome.
 For my first workshops I used [Google Hangout](https://hangouts.google.com/) which worked fine.
-But there are some features missing, like muting/unmuting attendees, so I choose [Zoom](https://zoom.us/).
+But there are some features missing, like muting/unmuting attendees, so I choose [Zoom](https://zoom.us/) (Most of the missing feature are now availabe on Hangout too).
 So nothing very special.

+My newest gear is a [Elgato SrreamDeck](https://www.elgato.com/de/gaming/stream-deck) to easyly control the streaming software (toggle mic, share, toggle video)

 I'm always looking for optimization so my setup might change over time.